johnroutledge/milestone-project-3/README.md

 **Future Features to Implement**
 * The ability to choose from a wider range of cryptocurrencies
-* Unlimited access to cryptocurrency rates (currently it is limited as the free API option was chosen)
+* Unlimited access to cryptocurrency rates (currently it is limited to 300 api calls per day as the free API option was chosen)
 * Give a choice of color schemes to add to the UX
 * A portfolio balance leaderboard so traders can compete with each other regiestered users
 * Add 'forgot password' functionality